ilvokhin/blog/posts/hello-world/hello-world.md

        User
 ```

-At this picture steps (1), (2), (3) are preparation steps to write, generate
+In this picture steps (1), (2), (3) are preparation steps to write, generate
 and sync content with a remote server and step (4) is a step to serve the
 site content to the happy user.

-Almost all building blocks on this diagram are fairly common and well know
+Almost all building blocks on this diagram are fairly common and well known
 tools.
 The only one custom component is a Generator (from Markdown to HTML)
 itself.
 It took less than 200 lines to implement desired logic with [Jinja][4]
 as a template engine and [Markdown][5] library for markup support.